How to use dashes correctly: Punctuation tip #5

 - 5 min read

-Dashes can cause a lot of confusion – and I'm not surprised.
-They're rarely taught at school, and I can't blame writers for thinking all types of dashes do the same thing.
+Dashes can cause a lot of confusion for writers.
+After all, they're rarely taught at school, and most people think they all do the same thing.
 But the truth is, they don't.
 For a start, there are short dashes (en dashes) and long dashes (em dashes).
-And then you’ve got hyphens, which aren't actually dashes.
+Then you’ve got hyphens, which aren't quite dashes.
 But more on that later!

 In this post, I’ll discuss the two types of dashes and how to use them correctly.
-I’ll also explain the role that style and region play, and when you might want to replace a dash with a different type of punctuation.
+I’ll also explain regional or style differences, and when you might want to replace a dash with a different type of punctuation.

 Types of dashes

-You’ve probably seen two types of dashes in written text: the en dash (–) and the em dash (—).
-They’re called that because one is the length of the letter ‘n’ and the other the length of ‘m’.
+You’ve probably seen two types of dashes in written texts: the en dash (–) and the em dash (—).
+They're so named because one is the length of the letter ‘n’ and the other the length of ‘m’.
+(When I first trained as an editor, they were also known as the en rule and the em rule.)

 Dashes are often used to show relationships between words or numbers.
-But depending on your location, there are broad rules (or rather, best practices) for their use, which are designed to enhance clarity and readability.
+But depending on your location, there are broad rules (or rather, best practices) for their use, which help enhance clarity and readability.

-Note: If you don’t want to use the symbols menu on the Insert tab, shortcuts for a PC are Alt 0150 for the en dash and Alt 0151 for the em dash.
+Note: If you're a frequent user of dashes and don’t want to use the symbols menu on the Insert tab, shortcuts for a PC are Alt 0150 for the en dash and Alt 0151 for the em dash.

 When to use an en dash